+Information on Directors

+Name: Dr Martin Blake

+Title: Chair - Non-executive and Independent

+Appointed 3 October 2007

-Information on Directors Name: Dr Martin Blake Title: Non-executive Chairman Qualifications: MBBS, FRANZCR, FAANMS, MBA, FAICD Experience and expertise: Dr Blake is a Radiologist and Nuclear Physician and brings significant technical and industry experience to Resonance Health.
-He has been a Partner of Perth Radiological Clinic since 1997 and is currently the Chairman of that Company.
+Qualifications: MBBS, FRANZCR, FAANMS, MBA, FAICD

+Experience and expertise: Dr Blake is a Radiologist and Nuclear Physician who brings significant technical and industry experience to Resonance Health.
+He has been a Partner of Perth Radiological Clinic since 1997.
 Dr Blake has an MBA from Melbourne University, is a Fellow of the Australian Institute of Company Directors, and holds directorships on a number of private Company boards.
-Other current directorships: None Former directorships (last 3 years): None Special responsibilities: Chairman of the Remuneration Committee Member of the Audit and Risk Committee Interests in shares: 6,464,677 ordinary shares Interests in options: 1,000,000 options exercisable at \$0.150 on or before 28 November 2022 1,000,000 options exercisable at \$0.175 on or before 28 November 2022 1,000,000 options exercisable at \$0.200 on or before 28 November 2022

-Name: Title:

-Qualifications: Experience and expertise:

-Other current directorships: Former directorships (last 3 years): Special responsibilities:
+Other current listed directorships: None Former listed directorships (last 3 None

+Special responsibilities: Chair of the Board of Directors